Buenos Aires or Mendoza, beaches or vineyards, make sure you have the right travel insurance in place for your trip to Argentina.

 - For all claimable events, contact your insurer on its 24-hour claims helpline as soon as you are reasonably able.

 Australians visiting Argentina for tourism purposes for periods of up to 90 days do not require a visa.
-Instead you must:
+Instead you must have a passport valid for at least six months from date of arrival.

 You may also be asked to provide proof of funds for your stay and confirmation of your accommodation.